106th Grey Cup: Game summary

 In comparison to the first two quarters, the third quarter was a quiet one offensively, with the two teams both managing a successful field goal to make the score 24–14 going into the fourth quarter.
-The Stampeders would kick another field goal three minutes into the fourth to increase their lead to 27–14.
+The Stampeders kicked another field goal three minutes into the fourth to increase their lead to 27–14.
 Facing a thirteen-point deficit, the Redblacks make an offensive push and made it to Calgary's seven-yard line before an attempted touchdown pass was knocked down by Stampeders linebacker Jamar Wall, forcing a turnover on downs.
 Despite conceding a two points to the Redblacks as the result of a safety, the Stampeders managed to hold their opponents scoreless for the remainder of the game, allowing them to win with a final score of 27–16.

 With his two successful field goal kicks, Stampeders kicker Rene Paredes became the all-time Grey Cup leader in field goal percentage, having successfully made all 11 of his field goal kicks throughout five career appearances in the Grey Cup.
 The previous record was 9-for-9 and was held by former Toronto Argonauts kicker Mike Vanderjagt.